DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 3 - Running the Game/Adventure Summary.md

 In [[Arc U - The Ladies of the Fanes]], the players must use Leo Dilisnya's dagger to expose and defeat each leech in turn—the Gulthias Tree at the Forest Fane upon Yester Hill; the corpse of Ismark the Great at the Swamp Fane in Berez; and the dead egg of the Roc of Mount Ghakis at the Mountain Fane beneath Old Bonegrinder—before using the winery's three gems to reconsecrate each Fane in turn.
 As they do, the land grows ever-more hostile to the players' presence, the very plants, earth, and storms of Barovia obstructing their path.

 Act IV ends when the players reconsecrate all three Fanes.
-# Act VI: The Curse of Strahd
+# Act V: The Curse of Strahd
 <div class="subtitle"><em>For characters of 9th level and higher.</em></div>
 In this act, soon after the last Fane is restored, Strahd's masterstroke unfolds.
 By releasing the stored energy bound within the Heart of Sorrow, Strahd plunges Barovia into an eternal night—and turns the valley itself into desecrated ground.
 Meanwhile, the Whispering Wall—resonating with the energies of the Heart of Sorrow—relocates to the surface of Lake Zarovich, where its deadly tendrils threaten to extinguish all life in Vallaki in [[Arc V - Forgotten Dreams]].